 - Quantum Mechanics and Atomic Physics

-The above subscores, which will be included in GRE Physics Test score reports beginning with tests administered in September 2020, enable the assessment of strengths and weaknesses and can be used for guidance and placement purposes.
+The above subscores, which are now included in GRE Physics Test score reports beginning with tests administered in April 2021, enable the assessment of strengths and weaknesses and can be used for guidance and placement purposes.

 "These subscores may provide particularly valuable information on students from smaller undergraduate physics programs, or students whose undergraduate area of study is not physics," says Curtis A. Meyer.
 Meyer is Professor of Physics and Mellon College of Science Associate Dean of Faculty and Graduate Affairs at Carnegie Mellon University and incoming Chair of the GRE Physics Test Committee of Examiners.